team-telnyx/telnyx-java/docs/IPsApi.md

         HttpBearerAuth bearerAuth = (HttpBearerAuth) defaultClient.getAuthentication("bearerAuth");
         bearerAuth.setBearerToken("BEARER TOKEN");

-        IPsApi apiInstance = new IPsApi(defaultClient);
+        IpsApi apiInstance = new IpsApi(defaultClient);
         Integer pageNumber = 1; // Integer | The page number to load
-        Integer pageSize = 50; // Integer | The size of the page
+        Integer pageSize = 20; // Integer | The size of the page
         String filterConnectionId = "filterConnectionId_example"; // String | ID of the IP Connection to which this IP should be attached.
-        String filterIpAddress = 192.168.0.0; // String | IP adddress represented by this resource.
+        String filterIpAddress = "192.168.0.0"; // String | IP adddress represented by this resource.
         Integer filterPort = 5060; // Integer | Port to use when connecting to this IP. try {
             ListIpsResponse result = api.listIps()